Information from Viator

 Discover one of Scotland’s most famous historical attractions at your own pace with this ticket to Edinburgh Castle.
-Bypass the entrance queue and take your time exploring the castle's public rooms and exhibitions halls while learning about the events and battles that shaped Scottish history.
+Bypass the queues at the ticket office and take your time exploring the castle's public rooms and exhibitions halls while learning about the events and battles that shaped Scottish history.
 See where Mary Queen of Scots gave birth to her son in the Royal Palace, and visit the on-site National War Museum to see Scottish military artifacts.